swaptacular/swpt_login/README.md

 # will be either "/creditors-consent" or "/debtors-consent".
 CONSENT_PATH=

-# The URL for the primary and replica PostgreSQL database.
+# The URL for the PostgreSQL database that the login and consent apps should use.
-MASTER_POSTGRES_URL=postgresql+psycopg://swpt_login:swpt_login@localhost:5435/test
+SQLALCHEMY_DATABASE_URI=postgresql+psycopg://swpt_login:swpt_login@localhost:5435/test

+# Optional URL for a read-only replica of the master PostgreSQL
+# database (specified by `SQLALCHEMY_DATABASE_URI`).
+Using multiple
+# read-only replicas behind a load-balancer may increase the number of
+# user requests that a busy system can handle.
+If not set, the
+# `SQLALCHEMY_DATABASE_URI` will also be used for the read-only
+# operations.
 REPLICA_POSTGRES_URL=postgresql+psycopg://swpt_login:swpt_login@localhost:5435/test

-# Set this to the URL for the Redis server instance that the login and
+# Set this to the URL for the Redis server instance which the login and
 # consent apps should use.
 It is highly recommended that your Redis instance
 # is backed by disk storage.
 If not so, your users might be inconvenienced
 # when your Redis instace is restarted.
 REDIS_URL=redis://redis:6379/0

+# Optional URL for one of the nodes of the Redis Cluster which the
+# login and consent apps should use, instead of using a single Redis
+# server instance.
+If set, `REDIS_URL` will be ingored.
+When
+# connecting to a Redis Cluster, usually it is a good idea to specify
+# more than one cluster node.
+In practice, however, a Kubernetes
+# service will always be used. "redis://my-cluster-service:30001/0"
+# for example.
+REDIS_CLUSTER_URL=

 # Set this to the name of your site, as it is known to your users.
 SITE_TITLE=Demo Debtors Agent